Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/pose-detection.md

 14
 ```

-`1` denotes that the first landmark of the model corresponds to the first definition,  `MV_INFERENCE_HUMAN_POSE_HEAD`. `-1` at third position denotes that there is no corresponding landmark `MV_INFERENCE_HUMAN_POSE_THORAX`. `3` at the fourth position denotes that the third landmark of the model corresponds to the fourth, `MV_INFERENCE_HUMAN_POSE_RIGHT_SHOULDER`.
+`1` denotes that the first landmark of the model corresponds to the first definition,  `MV_INFERENCE_HUMAN_POSE_HEAD`. `-1` at the third position denotes that there is no corresponding landmark `MV_INFERENCE_HUMAN_POSE_THORAX`. `3` at the fourth position denotes that the third landmark of the model corresponds to the fourth, `MV_INFERENCE_HUMAN_POSE_RIGHT_SHOULDER`.
 The following table shows how the public model works:

 **Table: Example of how  [public pose model](https://github.com/tyoungroy/PoseEstimationForMobile) maps to the definitions**